dancegit/autogen/docs/modalRefSummary.md

 11. Regularly update your Modal client to benefit from the latest security features.
 12. Use Modal's built-in scaling features instead of managing scaling manually.
 13. Leverage Modal's container system for most use cases, falling back to Docker integration when necessary.
+14. Utilize Sandboxes for secure execution of untrusted code.
+15. Implement parameterized functions for efficient resource management.
+16. Take advantage of Modal's support for various cloud providers and regions.

 Remember to consult the full Modal documentation for detailed information on these features and more advanced usage scenarios.